 Prior to his major league days, he was a semi-pro pitcher.
 He began his professional career late, at age 24, and was a batting champ in the Blue Ridge League his first year as a pro, where he beat his future teammate Joe Vosmik for the title.
 He hit .404/~.459/.593 for the 1929 Martinsburg Blue Sox that year; no professional baseball team has played in Martinsburg, WV in the 77 years since.
 He was also 2-2 as a pitcher that year.

+He was traded to the Boston Red Sox before the 1936 season, where he was to achieve higher visibility but worse performance, as his OPS+ never again reached even 100.
 Playing with the Red Sox for 5 seasons, he hit .300+ four times.
 That's not quite as impressive as it sounds - in two of those years, the Red Sox as a team hit over .290.
-Nevertheless, Cramer made the All-Star team in four of the five years with the Red Sox.
+Nevertheless, Cramer made the All-Star team in four of his five years with the Red Sox.

-Cramer pitched one game for the 1938 Red Sox, giving up two earned runs in four innings of work, and finishing the game.
+Cramer pitched one game in 1938, giving up two earned runs in four innings of work, and finishing the game.

 He was a starting outfielder for the Red Sox when Ted Williams came up as a rookie outfielder in 1939, and when Dom DiMaggio came up as a rookie outfielder in 1940.
 Cramer's days were numbered as Dom matured.

 He spent one year with the Washington Senators in 1941, and then finished out his major league career playing seven years with the Detroit Tigers, mostly in the war years, and mostly hitting under .300 (although league batting averages dropped in those years).